-Rapid ascent to heights exceeding 7,874 feet (2399 meters) above sea level can cause oxygen saturation of hemoglobin in the body to decrease — something most people will feel in Cusco within moments of stepping off the plane from Lima.
+Rapid ascent to heights exceeding 7,874 feet (2399 meters) above sea level can cause oxygen saturation of hemoglobin in the body to decrease.
+Most people will feel the effects in Cusco within moments of stepping off the plane from Lima.

 Breathing and heart rate increase immediately, and the heart beats faster.

 What’s happening is that there are fewer oxygen molecules per lung-full of air.
 In other words, a smaller percentage of hemoglobin is saturated with brain-nourishing oxygen.

 For most people, quicker breathing and the thumping in their chest is the worst of it, as their bodies adapt and the concentration of red blood cells increase.

 For others, however, the altitude triggers the oxygen saturation of hemoglobin to plunge.
 A feeling of breathlessness soon spirals into a prolonged bout of pounding headache, nausea and vertigo.

 Scientifically known as hypoxia, acute mountain sickness or “soroche” are more common names for this condition.